Relevancy Ranking Course: Part 2

 By Paul Nelson, Chief Architect at Search Technologies

-This article is Part 2 of a three part series.
+This article is Part 2 of a four-part series.
 Read Part 1 here.

 Welcome to Part 2 of Relevancy 301, the graduate level course.
 Man, I had no idea that there would be so many nerds at the Phi Beta Kappa mixer.
 It was like Comicon without the costumes.
 The punch was killer, though.